Laura Mearns BA (Hons) Registered MBACP, Humanistic Counsellor

 I am a registered member of the British Association for Counselling and Psychotherapy which sets ethical guidelines for the counselling I provide.
 I understand the importance of offering a quality service with high standards of care.
 I also hold the appropriate CRB/DBS checks to work with young people.

-I can offer individual counselling for adults and young people aged 16 and over.
+I can offer individual counselling for adults and young people.

 I look forward to hearing from you.